Shovaltan/Kickstarter-/README.md

-# Kickstarter-
+# Kickstarter

-1. the data is upload to zip file
-2. the project is seprate to those parts:
+the project is seprate to those parts:
   * Part 1 : DataPreperation
   * Part 2 : TimingAnalyze
   * Part 3 : CategotiesAnalyze